TimeTap23/kolekt/docs/development/COMMERCIAL_ARCHITECTURE.md

         return integrations
 ```

-This commercial architecture provides a solid foundation for monetizing ThreadStorm while maintaining scalability, security, and user experience.
+This commercial architecture provides a solid foundation for monetizing Kolekt while maintaining scalability, security, and user experience.